 With the property market booming, is now the right time to make the move to a smaller home?

 As the kids move out of home, personal circumstances change or retirement beckons, downsizing becomes a genuine consideration for many homeowners.
-In fact, according to downsizing specialists Homesuite, more than 50 per cent of Australians are aged 55-plus are actively considering downsizing.
+In fact, according to downsizing specialists Homesuite, more than 50 per cent of Australians aged 55-plus are actively considering downsizing.

 And there’s little doubt that economic, social and cultural factors post the peak of the COVID-19 pandemic in Victoria are making the idea of downsizing even more attractive.

 In the last year alone, Melbourne’s median house prices has risen 16.2 per cent to more than $1 million, with sellers in control thanks to low interest rates and demand from buyers looking for bigger homes.